 "Peter Dale Scott's meticulously documented investigation uncovers the secrets surrounding John F. Kennedy's assassination.
 Offering a wholly new perspective—that JFK's death was not just an isolated case, but rather a symptom of hidden processes—Scott examines the deep politics of early 1960s American international and domestic policies."

 In May of 2002, Coleen Rowley brought several of the pre-9/11 lapses to light and testified to the Senate Judiciary Committee on some of the endemic problems facing the FBI and the intelligence community.
 Ms. Rowley's memo to FBI Director Robert Mueller in connection with the Joint Intelligence Committee's Inquiry led to a two-year-long Department of Justice Inspector General investigation.
-She was one of three whistleblowers chosen as Person of the Year by TIME magazine.
+She was one of three whistleblowers named as TIME's "Persons of the Year" in 2002.